Futtawuh/Rapid-Gcode/README.md

 This is mostly a personal project for a Lowrider 3 CNC running Klipper.
 This is to combat Fusion 360's limited rapid feed for personal use accounts.**

 I've used this myself for a few jobs now and so far it works fine, but i take **NO** responsibility if you crash.
+It might work for other DIY CNC machines running Marlin and a different post-processor etc as it only changes the F value, but this has not been tested.
+Should support any .gcode file.

 Download *"RapidGcode-OctoUpload"* folder if you want to use Octo-Upload.
 (The Post-Processor does support this too, but it would upload the "slow travel" version directly from Fusion)